tytydraco/yessleep/out/Theres_a_predator_only_the_deaf_can_hear_approaching_Theyve_taken_everything_from_me.md

 “Your glasses?”
 Grandpa furrowed his brow.
 Then, there was a burst of recognition, a *Eureka!* moment.
 I could practically see the dusty light bulb flicker dimly above his head.

 “Oh!
 Right, right, right...”
-A pair of thick glasses rested on his sternum, hanging from his neck via a gold chain that connected to each arm.
-Mom made sure he was always wearing the necklace, but he would often take off the glasses and forget they were there.
+A pair of thick glasses rested on his sternum, hanging from his neck via a gold chain.
+Mom made sure he was always wearing the necklace, but he would often take off the glasses and forget they were there anyway.
 He patted his shirt until his hand stumbled upon the glasses, then slid them on.
 His face broke into a warm, genuine smile, finally able to see us.

 *How was your day, Grandpa?* \- I signed.

 *Pretty good!
 Another beautiful afternoon to be delivering mail.
 Just between us, I think Miss.
-Hudson has the hots for me - don’t tattle to her husband, though, alright?*
+Hudson has the hots for me - don’t tattle to her husband, though, alright?* - he signed back.

 He blew imaginary smoke from a pair of finger guns and winked at me.
 I forced a grin and nodded.
 Henry's face contorted into a scowl, gaze fixed on his mashed potatoes, stirring them harshly.